 -

-If you only have time to compare three numbers, compare seat depth, seat height, and inside seat width.
+If you only compare three numbers, compare seat depth, seat height, and inside seat width.

 Measure Your Room Like a Pro: Footprint, Clearances, and Layout

-A couch purchase goes sideways when people measure a rectangle, not a living space.
-Your room is a system: walking lanes, door swings, TV sightlines, tables, and how people actually move.
+A couch purchase usually goes wrong because people measure a rectangle, not a living space.
+The room has walking lanes, door swings, tables, sightlines, and a few routes people use every day without thinking about them.

 Step 1: Mark the couch footprint with tape